OmphemetseSenna-Ops/Jester---Movie-Recommendation-System/README.md

   - Average joke rating vs. number of ratings.

 ## Conclusion
-This project showcases the effectiveness of data mining techniques in creating a movie recommendation system.
+This project showcases the effectiveness of data mining techniques in creating a Joke recommendation system.
 The results indicate that both the Apriori and FP-Growth algorithms can successfully generate valuable recommendations.

 ## Future Work
 - Improve performance of the recommendation algorithms.